In This Article

 Marijuana as a Recreational Drug

 People who use marijuana for recreation do it for their personal enjoyment.
 They have no compulsion to keep using it.
 So they tend to use it infrequently or only during social occasions.
 Recreational users also don’t consume marijuana to get “stoned” and are only after its mild, positive effects.
-These include:

 - Reduced anxiety